rafmjr/github-actions-awx-templates/.github/pull_request_template.md

 Please let deployment know if any config changes are required and on where they need to be done (ex. main config or customer specific config)

-### Integration Package
+### Package

-Activate the following integration package and see README.md in the respective folder if necessary:
+Activate the following package and see README.md in the respective folder if necessary:

-- integration_package_name
+- package_name